beratzorlu/AutoMate/README.md

 ### Colour Palette

 [Coolors](https://coolors.co/) was a highly beneficial resource that provided significant help in identifying matching colours that also have appropriate contrast.

+More importantly, this colour combination consists of items designed to motivate excitement from users through the use of vivid colour tones contrasted by darker colours to balance the overall feel of the design.

 ![Colour Palette](docs/color-palette.png)